lynnpye/sl_triggers/docs/Scripts.md

 ### Command Structure
 Each command and its parameters must reside on one line, with any amount of separating, trailing, or preceding whitespace.
 Commands can be either **intrinsics** (part of the SLTScript language) or **functions** (from extension libraries).

-**Generally, you won't need to worry about the distinction between 'intrinsics' and 'functions'; you can just refer to them all as 'commands'.**
+**Generally, you won't need to worry about the distinction between 'intrinsics' and 'functions'; you can just refer to them all as 'commands', but 'intrinsics' tend to be faster than 'functions'.**

 ### Script Execution
 Scripts run each command in sequence until they encounter a `return` or reach the end of the script.
 This allows for very long-running scripts.